Rudd-O/saltstack-automation/formulas/plone/README.md

 * `plone:ssl_termination:hsts`: boolean defaulting to `True`; if disabled, HSTS headers are not included.

+### `plone:container:deployments` pillar

+This pillar contains a dictionary of `{name -> settings` where the supported settings are:

+* `image`: defines the container image that will be used to deploy Plone.
+Images are expected to expose TCP port 8080.
+* (there are other undocumented settings at this time)

+All deployments are accessible directly under URL `https://<any server hostname>/deployments/<deployment name>`.

+The first deployment listed will always be the default deployment.

 ### `plone:container:director` pillar

-This pillar contains a dictionary of {hostname -> settings} where the supported settings are:
+This pillar contains a dictionary of `{hostname -> settings}` where the supported settings are:

 * `deployment`: defines a deployment from the list of deployments